ENGINE V22 — LIVE IN PRODUCTION

 Identifies moments when leveraged positions are being forcefully closed, which often marks short-term exhaustion points.

-Output calibration
+Output calibration (diagnostic)

 Every method listed above has code running in production, not in a whitepaper.
 Parameters are stored in versioned ParameterSets.
 We publish the methods — the coefficients, thresholds, and feature engineering are proprietary.